Azure/AppService/_posts/2020-11-12-App Service on Azure Stack Hub 2020 Q3 Update Released.md

 The App Service on Azure Stack Hub Update 8 build number is **89.0.2.15**

-Please review the release notes and all [**Known issues**](https://docs.microsoft.com/azure-stack/operator/app-service-release-notes-2020-q3) prior to updating your installation of Azure App Service on Azure Stack Hub.
+Please review the [**release notes and all known issues**](https://docs.microsoft.com/azure-stack/operator/app-service-release-notes-2020-q3) prior to updating your installation of Azure App Service on Azure Stack Hub.

 You can download the new installer and helper scripts: